poethan/MWE4MT/README.md

 # MWE4MT
-PhD Thesis MWE-MT related tools and sources
+PhD Thesis MWE-MT related tools and sources.

+This project includes many components, such as:
+1. the way to extract English-Chinese MWEs (based on MWEtools, MWEtoolkit, MP-aligner)
+2. integrating MWEs into NMT
+3. the integration of Chinese radical into NMT

-[Reference links:]
+[Reference projects links:]

 MWEtoolkit https://github.com/KWARC/mwetoolkit